-While our annual funding appeal happens in the spring, we accept donations year round.
-One particularly effective and easy way is to support KDRT through car donations.
+One particularly effective and easy way to support DMA is through the donation of a care or boat.
 The Center for Car Donations processes donations of used vehicles (running or not) with proceeds benefiting KDRT.
-If you'd like more information, please visit here, and be sure to designate KDRT as the beneficiary.
+If you'd like more information, please visit here and be sure to designate KDRT as the beneficiary.